kev009/salt-innd/README.md

 # salt-innd
 Salt formula for inn, the InterNetNews service.

-*Implementation choices:*
+**Implementation choices:**

 * It functions as a self-contained spooler/reader on a single server and tries to ensure best practice for a text feed.
 * The formula is specific to the FreeBSD packaging and only carries conf files which need to change.
-* tradspool and tradoverview because ZFS makes this childsplay on modern hardware.
+* tradspool and tradindexed overview because ZFS makes this childsplay on modern hardware.
 Check out csiph.com innreport to get an idea of volume for a text-only public Usenet service for Big-8.
 I expect unlimited retention with current disk sizes.

+## Getting started
 For a private node, decide if you want to create local groups only, or if you want to set up suck to.
 If local  groups only, delete actsync stuff.

 For a public Usenet service, you will need to arrange peering and edit the newsfeeds, innfeed.conf, and incoming.conf.

+Take a look at all the things in the files directory and edit them in accordance with man pages and the INN FAQ.

 ## init